raifef/QVolutionHackathon-NativePhotonicQRC/README.md

 - `ŷ_t,h`: prediction for horizon `h`

 High-level dataflow:

-Where `α_h` is a **per-horizon gate** (often crucial in practice): it lets the model use strong correction on short horizons while suppressing harmful long-horizon residual corrections.
+`α_h` is a **per-horizon gate** which lets the model use strong correction on short horizons while suppressing harmful long-horizon residual corrections.

 ---